Will Playerunknown's Battlegrounds for Mac ever happen?

 With all the noise this game keeps making, I'm sure you have wondered if Playerunknown's Battlegrounds for Mac will ever happen.

-The game just smashed Steam's peak user record of all time with over 1.34 million users simultaneously playing the game (the previous record belonged to Dota 2 with 1.29 million concurrent players) and you can't help but ask yourself: Why can't I get in on the fun?
+The game just smashed Steam's peak user record of all time with over 1.34 million simultaneous users (the previous record belonged to Dota 2 with 1.29 million concurrent players) and I can't help but wonder: Why can't I get in on the fun?

-After all, it was created using the Unreal Engine 4, an engine that others have used to support the Mac platform.
+After all, Playerunknown's Battlegrounds(or PUGB, in short) was created using the Unreal Engine 4, an engine others have used to support the Mac platform.
 So why not support macOS too?

 There's just not enough Linux players.
 The same is true for Mac.
 We just do not have enough resources at the moment.
 Is not on the roadmap.
 I'm sorry.

 And so it seems we will miss out on the hottest game of the year.

 But could PUBG for Mac eventually happen?

 I usually don't even write about games that maybe someday could make it to our platform of choice.
 I don't like clickbait articles and I don't want to waste your time.

 When a developer doesn't even take the time to acknowledge it and reply to related questions, it usually means they don't even care and will most likely never support it.
 This time is different.